barumau/pandunia/eng/eng-pandunia.md

 Abaza language - Abaze baxe
 ability - bilta
 Abkhazia - Abazia
-about (approximately, nearly, almost) - yaki
+about (approximately, nearly, almost) - yake
 about (concerning, on the topic of) - a tema de
 above (over) - a supra
 absorb - asorbe